cwedwards9/team-profile-generator/README.md

 The application creates a roster for a software engineering team that includes the manager of the team and any interns and engineers on the team.
 The information each member gets includes name, id, and email.
 Then based on the role they get specific information added.
 The manager gets office number, the interns get their school added, and the engineers get their github username added.

-Once all members are added, the user should select 'I do not want to add a new team member' to complete the prompts and render the information as html which is then written in a new file called `team.html`.
+Once all members are added, the user should select 'Finish and create team' to complete the prompts and render the information as html which is then written in a new file called `team.html`.

 ## Installation